linode/docs/docs/guides/applications/containers/how-to-create-a-dagger-pipeline-with-linode/index.md

 1. Follow our [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/) guide to update your system.
 You may also wish to set the timezone, configure your hostname, create a limited user account, and harden SSH access.

 1. To publish the container, you must have access to a container registry.
-This guide uses the short-term anonymous [ttl.sh](https://ttl.sh/) registry to publish the container.
-However, it is possible to push to any container repository.
-Most repositories require a user account and password to publish containers.
+This guide uses the open source [Harbor](https://goharbor.io/) registry to publish the container.
+However, it is possible to push the container to any container repository.
+For information on how to create a Harbor registry on a Linode, see the guide on [Deploying Harbor through the Linode Marketplace](https://www.linode.com/docs/products/tools/marketplace/guides/harbor/).
+Before using Harbor, it is necessary to create a project to host the container.

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you are not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.